Kong/kubernetes-ingress-controller/docs/references/annotations.md

 ### Multiple unrelated Kong Ingress Controllers

-In some deployments, one might wish to use multiple Kong clusters in the same k8s cluster
+In some deployments, one might use multiple Kong Ingress Controller in the same Kubernetes cluster
 (e.g. one which serves public traffic, one which serves "internal" traffic).
-For such deployments, please ensure that in addition to different `ingress-class`, the `--election-id` also needs to be different.
+For such deployments, please ensure that in addition to different `ingress-class`, the `--election-id` is also different.

-In such deployments, `ingress.class` annotation can be used on the following custom resources as well:
+In such deployments, `kubernetes.io/ingress.class` annotation can be used on the following custom resources as well:

 - KongPlugin: To configure (global) plugins only in one of the Kong clusters.